 7.1 The proposal, with the recommended conditions outlined in the recommendation, is considered to be acceptable in terms of the principle of the use and the impact upon the amenity of the area.
 It is considered that, for the reasons set out in the report, the development is acceptable notwithstanding the temporary loss of public open space that would result.
-The proposal is considered to accord with the policies above.
+Planning conditions have been attached that are line with those attached to previous permissions for this annual event.
+Whilst not all consultees have managed to formally respond, given the temporary nature of the proposal, and given the same details have been approved previously, Officers are satisfied that the proposal can be supported at the time of writing.
+Should any consultee or neighbour responses be received before the committee meeting, these will be outlined in an update report.

-Case Officer: Anthony Scholes
+Case Officer: Connie Davis